-Alfred A. Gross was born in 1895 into a New England family of some financial means.
+Alfred A. Gross was born on June 14, 1895 in New York City to Samuel and Florence (nee Abrahams) Gross.
+They settled into the long-time family home at 63 E. 106th Street in Manhattan in 1900.
 He received educational degrees from Amherst College (1915), Yale Divinity School (1917) and Oxford and received a doctorate in philosophy from the University of Edinburgh in 1921.

 It has been reported, but not independently verified, that Gross was ordained as an Anglican priest and then dismissed as a priest around 1937, presumably for homosexual activities.
 At this time he sought out Dr. George W. Henry in New York who had a reputation as a psychiatric specialist in homosexuality.
 Henry was impressed with Gross's educational background and acumen and invited him to assist with research with homosexuals and sex offenders.
 This began a collaboration that lasted for several decades.